DineshGauda/Data_Visualization/README.md

 4. Paint 3D

 **2. Magazine style report on Football**
-Magazine style styled report on football focusing on English Premier Legaue and a special section on Messi vs Ronaldo
+In this project, a business magazine-style report on football focusing on English Premier Legaue and a special section on Messi vs Ronaldo was created using different data visualization tools.
+Also, a variety of chart types were used along with the reasons for selecting the appropriate visualizations.

 **Tools & Languages Used:**
 1. Tableau